167 Dulles Hall

 Bart Elmore earned his B.A. in history from Dartmouth College in 2004 and his M.A.
 (2007) and Ph.D.
 (2012) from the University of Virginia, specializing in global environmental history and American history.
 In 2012, he accepted the Ciriacy-Wantrup Postdoctoral Fellowship in Natural Resource Economics and Political Economy at the University of California, Berkeley.
 He then served three years as Assistant Professor in the Department of History at the University of Alabama beginning in 2013 and helped start the department’s environmental history program before joining the OSU faculty in 2016.
-He is currently a Carnegie Fellow at New America.
+He was an Eric and Wendy Schmidt Fellow at New America in 2017-2018.

-In addition to serving in the history department, Bart is a member of the Sustainable and Resilient Economy Discovery Group at OSU.
+In addition to serving in the history department, Bart is a core faculty member of the Sustainability Institute at OSU.
 His first book, Citizen Coke: The Making of Coca-Cola Capitalism (W. W. Norton, 2015) won the Axiom Business Book Award for best business commentary in 2015 and the Council of Graduate Schools 2016 Gustave O. Arlt Award in the Humanities.
 The project, which examines the environmental impact of Coca-Cola’s worldwide operations, grew out of his dissertation at the University of Virginia, but the roots of Bart’s interest in Coca-Cola run deeper, as he grew up in Atlanta, Georgia, the heart of Coke country.
-Continuing his research at the nexus of business and global environmental history, Bart is completing a manuscript that details the international ecological history of the Monsanto Company.
+Continuing his research at the nexus of business and global environmental history, Bart finished his second book, Seed Money: Monsanto's Past and Our Food Future (W. W. Norton, 2021), which details the international ecological history of the Monsanto Company.
+It won the 2020 J. Anthony Lukas Work-in-Progress Award and the 2022 IACP Food Issues and Matters Award, and was a finalist for both the American Society for Environmental History's George Perkins Marsh Prize and the 2022 Hagley Prize in Business History sponsored by the Business History Conference and the Hagley Museum and Library.
+In 2022, Bart was awarded the Dan David Award, the largest history prize in the world described by the Washington Post as a new "MacArthur-style 'genius grant.'"
 He currently edits the Histories of Capitalism and the Environment Series at West Virginia University Press.

-In addition to these pursuits, Bart works to reach beyond the academy and has contributed to The Huffington Post, Salon, and other popular media outlets.
-When not at his desk or teaching, he spends his time paddling down streams, biking up whatever hills he can find, and trekking to nearby mountains.
+In addition to these pursuits, Bart works to reach beyond the academy and has contributed to the Washington Post, The Conversation, The Huffington Post, Salon, and other popular media outlets.
+When not at his desk or teaching, he spends his time playing with his wife and boys, paddling down streams, biking up whatever hills he can find, and wandering trails in the mountains.